shymega/ShamblerOS/README.md

   * Distributed <-- like Plan 9..?
   * Choice of *type* of filesystem.
-    The kernel will **not** care what type of filesystem (hierarchical vs. non-hierarchical design), as long as it can operate within the realms of the selected filesystem.
+    The kernel will **not** care what type of filesystem (hierarchical vs. non-hierarchical design), as long as it can operate normally, *whichever* type of filesystem is selected.

 [shymega]: https://github.com/shymega
 [rust]: https://www.rust-lang.org